-Aikido of New Paltz is located in southern Ulster County, just outside of the Village of New Paltz, NY.
+Aikido of New Paltz is located in southern Ulster County, in the Village of New Paltz, NY.

 Aikido is a modern martial art developed in Japan by Morihei Ueshiba, known to his students as O-Sensei (Great Teacher).